tonyandrewmeyer/charm-analysis/README.md

 * [ ] Check ['definition of great'](https://docs.google.com/document/d/1_2jTMSAaHRSX8B08upqOfhYyxAg9LwmcoS8eD-uVHx0/edit#heading=h.xc0m9jobc7ma)
 * [ ] I think there's a bug in the monorepo handling where it thinks that the cache folder is a monorepo.
 * [ ] It seems like mixing the charmhub info and the regular info would be informative.
+* [ ] Should add the repo for the tutorial so we don't break that (and add repos for any other significant docs?)
+* [ ] Can I hook up doctest to the super-tox type system?